DrDijkstra/LightSpeed/README.md

 ## Usage

 1. **Fetch and Save**: Tap the "Add Button" button to fetch a random image from the API.
 The image and its author will be saved locally and added to the list.
-2. **Delete Items**: Swipe left on an item in the list to delete it.
+2. **Delete Items**: Tap on the top right corder delete buttton to delete it.
 3. **Reorder Items**: Tap and hold an item to drag and reorder it within the list.

 ## Architecture